 Are you interested in learning more about your family’s history?
 Join the Rehoboth Genealogy Group!
 All levels of experience welcome.
 The group meets the third Wednesday of every month from 7PM-9PM at the Carpenter Museum (please use rear entrance by parking lot).
 Check out our Facebook page (requires Facebook login) or contact Lende McMullen.

-Materials housed in the Trim Room include:
+Materials housed in the Research Center include:

 - Rehoboth Baptist and Congregational Church records